SecTrollz/MDMWreck/README.md

 - **Detects** active or hidden management agents, device owner info, stealthy packages, URLs, and configurations.
 - **Blocks** communication to known management servers/domains via NextDNS denylist.
 - **Removes** domains from denylist.
 - **Sends** formal legal notices directly into management consoles via protocols like OMA-DM, Apple MDM, Knox, or generic HTTP.
 - **Provides** setup instructions for configuring NextDNS on your device.
 - **Performs** deep detection using privileged commands (`rish`) via Shizuku for full device info.
-- **Hardens** your profile by disabling logs and enabling privacy features.
+- **Hardens** your profile by disabling logs and enabling privacy features. **(NOT RECCOMENEDED IF PURSUEING LEGAL ACCOUNTABILITY)**

 ---